-- Avoid using power tools, i.e. lawnmower, drills.

-- Wear gloves while gardening.

-- Tell all your doctors and dentists that you are taking an anticoagulant and are on bleeding precautions.

-- Keep ALL of your doctor appointments.

-- Do NOT use a straight razor.
-Instead, use an ELECTRIC razor to decrease the risk of nicks or cuts.

-- Do NOT use bath oils or trim corns or calluses.
-Use caution when nail-clipping.

-- Do NOT go barefoot.
+- Avoid using power tools, i.e. lawnmower, drills. - Wear gloves while gardening. - Tell all your doctors and dentists that you are taking an anticoagulant and are on bleeding precautions. - Keep ALL of your doctor appointments. - Do NOT use a straight razor.
+Instead, use an ELECTRIC razor to decrease the risk of nicks or cuts. - Do NOT use bath oils or trim corns or calluses.
+Use caution when nail-clipping. - Do NOT go barefoot.
 Wear shoes or slippers, especially when outside.

 - Do NOT take any new medications (prescription or over-the-counter) without checking with your doctor first.
-Many prescription and over-thecounter medications interact with blood thinners such as:
+Many prescription and over-the-counter medications interact with blood thinners such as:

 - Aspirin, aspirin-containing preparations

 - Ibuprofen (Motrin, Advil)

 - Naproxen (Aleve, Orudis KT)

 - Cimetidine (Tagamet)

 - Chondroitan

 - Ranitidine (Zantac)

 - Coenzyme Q10

 - Pepto-Bismol

 Herbal supplements may also interact with anticoagulants, including: fish oil capsules, Vitamins E and K, Gingko Biloba, Bilberry, Ginseng, Devil's Claw, Dong Quai, green tea (limit to 2-3 cups per day), herbal teas with tonka beans, melilot (sweet clover), or sweet woodruff (papain), garlic and ginger (in larger amounts - not the amount to season foods), Chinese herbal medicines (like danshen and methyl salicylate oil), Vitamins A, E, and possibly C. The amounts in a multivitamin supplement are not a problem, but if you wish to take larger amounts, let your doctor know.
+Please check with your surgeon about when it is safe for you to resume any herbal supplements.